COVID-19 Vaccine: Addressing Concerns

 What about the variants?

 There are several SARS-CoV-2 variants that scientists are actively tracking.
 The good news?
-Vaccines still offer significant protection against circulating variants.
+The updated, single-dose vaccines still offer significant protection against circulating variants.

 The CDC has more information on variants of concern and variants of interest online.